2026 Taste of UH Hilo - Event details

 First come, first served until we run out.

-ʻOhana‑style sharing encouraged — extra plates and utensils available to enjoy sampling a variety of dishes with friends.
+Ohana‑style sharing encouraged — help yourself to extra plates and utensils and enjoy sampling a variety of dishes with friends.

 Special Restrictions: This complimentary (free) tasting event is open to all UH Hilo students, faculty, and staff.